 We seek to manage risk through a rigorous credit and investment underwriting process and an active portfolio monitoring program.
 We employ a disciplined approach in the selection and monitoring of our investments.
-Generally, we target investments that will provide a current return through interest income to provide for stability in our net income and place less reliance on realized capital gains from our investments.
+Generally, we target investments that will generate a current return through interest income to provide for stability in our net income and place less reliance on realized capital gains from our investments.
 Our investment philosophy is focused on preserving capital with an appropriate return profile relative to risk.
 Our investment due diligence and selection generally focuses on an underlying issuer's net cash flow after capital expenditures to service its debt rather than on multiples of net income, valuations or other broad benchmarks which frequently miss the nuances of an issuer's business and prospective financial performance.
 We also generally avoid concentrations in any one industry or issuer.

 We were formed in August 2006.
-In December 2006, we completed our IPO, which raised net proceeds of approximately \$200 million after the exercise of the underwriters' over-allotment option.
+In December 2006, we completed our initial public offering ("IPO"), which raised net proceeds of approximately \$200 million after the exercise of the underwriters' over-allotment option.
 In connection with our IPO, we issued an additional 3,484,333 shares of our common stock in exchange for the ownership interests of Katonah Debt Advisors and in securities issued by the CLO Funds managed by Katonah Debt Advisors and two other asset managers.
-On April 28, 2008, we completed a rights offering which resulted in the issuance of 3.1 million common shares and net proceeds of approximately \$27 million.
 On February 29, 2012, we purchased Trimaran Advisors, a CLO manager similar to Katonah Debt Advisors.
 Contemporaneously with the acquisition of Trimaran Advisors, we acquired from Trimaran Advisors equity interests in certain CLO Funds managed by Trimaran Advisors.
-As of September 30, 2012, Katonah Debt Advisors and Trimaran Advisors are the Company's only wholly-owned portfolio companies and have approximately \$3.3 billion of par value assets under management.
-Kathonah Debt Advisors and Trimaran Advisors are each managed independently from us by separate management teams and investment committees.
+As of December 31, 2012, Katonah Debt Advisors and Trimaran Advisors are the Company's only wholly-owned portfolio companies and have approximately \$3.6 billion of par value assets under management.
+Katonah Debt Advisors and Trimaran Advisors are each managed independently from us by separate management teams and investment committees.

-Including employees of our Asset Manager Affiliates, we employ an experienced team of 13 investment professionals and 20 total staff members.
-Dayl W. Pearson, our President and Chief Executive Officer and one of our directors, has been in the financial services industry for over 33 years.
+Including employees of our Asset Manager Affiliates, we employ an experienced team of 16 investment professionals and 25 total staff members.
+Dayl W. Pearson, our President and Chief Executive Officer, and one of our directors, has been in the financial services industry for over 33 years.
 During the past 20 years, Mr. Pearson has focused almost exclusively in the middle market and has originated, structured and underwritten over \$7 billion of debt and equity securities.
 R. Jon Corless, our Chief Investment Officer has managed investment portfolios in excess of \$4 billion at several institutions and has been responsible for managing portfolios of leveraged loans, high-yield bonds, mezzanine securities and middle market loans.

 Edward U. Gilpin, our Chief Financial Officer, Secretary and Treasurer, has significant experience in overseeing the financial reporting for asset management businesses, including the fair value accounting of CLO securities owned by them.